Rebreda/transcribd/README.md

 You can also join us in [#sound-recorder:gnome.org on Matrix](https://matrix.to/#/#sound-recorder:gnome.org)

-### Hacking on Sound Recorder
+### Hacking on Vocalis

-To build the development version of Sound Recorder and hack on the code see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject) for building GNOME apps with Flatpak and GNOME Builder.
+To build the development version of Vocalis and hack on the code see the [general guide](https://wiki.gnome.org/Newcomers/BuildProject) for building GNOME apps with Flatpak and GNOME Builder.